Avyrra/Extended-Typography-Styles/README.md

 ## HOW TO INSTALL
 Download **Extended Typography Styles.css**
-- Open your Obsidian Vaults snippet folder.
-This folder can be accessed by clicking the folder icon at the bottom of the appearance menu or by navigating to vaultname/.obsidian/snippets
+- Open your Obsidian Vaults snippet folder via one of 2 ways
+  - In Obsidian, open settings.
+Navigate to Appearance and scroll down to the css section.
+Click on the folder Icon.
+  - In your File Browser, navigate to YourVault\.obsidian\snippets
 - Move **Extended Typography Styles.css** to the snippets folder.
 - In Obsidian, open settings.
 Naviagate to Appearance and scroll down to the css section.
 Enable Extended Typography Styles.
 - Install and Enable Style Settings via Community Plugins > Browse > Search: Style Settings